serverless/event-gateway/docs/metrics.md

 ### List of Metrics

 Both Events and Configuration API exposes Prometheus metrics.
 The metrics are accesible via `/v1/metrics` endpoint of Configuration API.
+The table below outlines the specific metrics available to query from the endpoint:

 #### Events API